 The dispersion of air pollution is complicated and is dependent on many factors such as weather, wind, surrounding topography, building heights, and more.

-Car Pollution Solutions: How Does NYC Air Quality Affect Park-Goers?
+Car Pollution Solutions: How Does Air quality & Pollution In NYC Affect Park-Goers?

 The decision to stop traffic inside Central Park was multidimensional and not simply an effort to create cleaner air for park visitors.
 For example, greatly reducing vehicle traffic made the park much safer for pedestrians and bikers.
 Even with a modest and enforced 20mph (32km/h) speed limit, there were, unfortunately, still accidents.